DeveloperHero/graph-lite/README.txt

 == Description ==

-Build beautiful charts and graphs with Graph Lite.
-The plugin is designed to be very easy to use.
-It features an interactive builder which updates the graph as you build it.
-We support 8 types of charts.
+Build beautiful charts and graphs with Graph (Lite).

+The interface is intuitive and easy to use.
+You can see your graphs updated in real-time when you are building it.
 Embed anywhere with a shortcode.
-Charts are responsive and interactive.
+Graphs are responsive and interactive.

+8 Supported Chart Types

+ * Pie
+ * Doughnut
+ * Polar
+ * Bar
+ * Line
+ * Radar
+ * Bubble
+ * Scatter

+Features

+ * Easy to use editor
+ * Real-time update
+ * Integrated with WordPress editor
+ * Eight chart types
+ * Import/Export from CSV (Pro Version)
+ * Unlimited Graphs (Pro Version)

+If you find this plugin helpful, check our [other plugins](https://orchestra.ltd/wp) too.

 == Frequently Asked Questions ==

 = How do I use it? =

-Look for a chart icon in the TinyMCE toolbar.
-Clicking on the button will open an window with the plugin.
+Look for the "Insert Graph" icon in the WordPress editor.
+Clicking on it will load the graph editor.

 = How do I show the graph? =

-Graphs are shown on the frontend via shortcodes.
-At this moment, we support one shortcode per page.
+A unique short-code is generated for every graph.
+You can show your graphs anywhere by inserting the shortcode.

 = How do I show multiple graphs on the same page? =